Takegashima Marine Park 竹ヶ島海中公園

 Takegashima Marine Park is renowned for its clear waters and the aquatic life that lives there.
-Check out the underwater creatures through a glass-bottomed boat or get into other aquatic activities such as snorkeling.
+Check out the underwater creatures through a glass boat or get into other aquatic activities such as snorkeling.

 The spot is officially designated a marine park by the Japanese government

-There are 21 species of coral in the park
+There are more than 50 species of coral in the park

 Kayaking, snorkeling, and SUP are available